smolquants/papr-review-2023-02/review/oracle-manipulation.md

 where $x_v = x + \frac{L}{\sqrt{p_b}}$, $y_v = y + L \sqrt{p_a}$ are the virtual reserves (following the original V2 invariant) at the
 current price $P = \frac{y_v}{x_v}$.
 V3 reduces to V2 for an LP range covering the entire price range: i.e. $p_a \to 0$, $p_b \to \infty$.

+Goal for the attacker is to calculate the amount of capital $\Delta x$ (i.e. quantity of PAPR token) they need to send to the pool in order to move the price below $P_{liq}$, where $\Delta x$ can be minted via an overcollateralized loan from PAPR.